aggre/ullr/README.md

 Subscribe to `Observable<T>` of RxJS and re-rendering with callback function.

+When the detective part is removed, it will automatically `unsubscribe`.

 ```ts
 import { html } from 'lit-html'
 import { subscribe } from 'ullr/directive'